Winter survival guide

-This summer, in that all too brief window between lockdowns, I found myself having a socially distanced ponder over a plant with an elderly gentleman in a trilby.
-We were … Read more
+Last summer, in a brief window between lockdowns, I found myself having a socially distanced ponder with an elderly gentleman in a trilby.
+We were at Batcombe House in Somerset, … Read more

 This year, I’ve spent far too much time online – haven’t we all?
 But in fairness, I’ve learned a lot and have well and truly been inspired.
 Normally, I love … Read more